qompassai/r4r/README.md

     * The code-base instructions were developed with both beginners and advanced users in mind.

 ### Q: Do you have to get a masters in AI?
-### A: No. To get competent enough to get past ChatGPT, you just need a computer and a beginning's mindset.
+### A: Not if you don't want to.
+To get competent enough to get past ChatGPT dependence at least, you just need a computer and a beginning's mindset.
 Huggingface is a good place to start.
 * [Huggingface](https://docs.google.com/presentation/d/1IkzESdOwdmwvPxIELYJi8--K3EZ98_cL6c5ZcLKSyVg/edit#slide=id.p)